afl5082/nasdaq-coding-challenge/README.md

 # NASDAQ Code Challenge

 I discovered this challenge through a computer science forum and thought it would be good practice combining my SQL and Python knowledge.
+The basis of the challenges worked with NASDAQ intraday stock data for four paticular stocks.
+The trade table holds all trades for four stocks on August 03, 2015.

-## Getting Started
+## Part 1

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+* For each stock, get the prices from the opening and closing cross trades on NASDAQ.
+* For each stock get the min, max, average and VWAP for consolidated last-sale eliglbe trades.
+* For each stock, get the total share volume and number of trades for volume-elgible trades
+* Combine all of the results above in a single table, with one row per stock.
+*	Calculate the percent price range for each stock [use (max-min)/close].
+*	Sort them from most to least volatile as measured by PctRange.
+*	Write this table to a .csv

 ### Installing